LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/technical-guide.md

 ---
 layout: guidance.njk

-title: Submit an application API Technical guide
+title: Submit an application API technical guide
-description: Use this service to provide data to HMLR for updating the register.
+description: Use this service to provide data to HMLR for updating the register

 eleventyNavigation:
-    key: Submit an Application API v1.0 Technical guide
+    key: Submit an application API v1.0 technical guide
-    parent: Submit an Application API
+    parent: Submit an application API

 notlive: false